 Several books quote her as saying:

 "It's about a discipline of duality with an open mind, without changing sex with hormones, with pills, with injections or surgery, living one's dualism as much as possible.
 If I am Phaedra, I allow elements of Bruce through, and there is no self-hating or loathing going on.
 If I am Bruce I allow elements of Phaedra – it's horses for courses, but like the transvestite, and to some degree the trans person living full time, I live with a separate identity.
-I have accepted my separate identity as well."Phaedra has recently been performing with the poetry band Ecurbrekal.
+I have accepted my separate identity as well."Phaedra later performed with the poetry band Ecurbrekal.

 - Phaedra Kelly. (ed.), (1987–90) Chrysalis International, Gender Transient Affinity Magazine, Freshwater, Isle of Wight.